tdd-pro/tdd-pro/packages/tdd-pro/src/mastra/tools/tdd-pro.md

 - `list-features`: See all features by status.
 - `get-feature`: Get full details for a feature (metadata, requirements, tasks).
 - `refine-feature`: Update the requirements/design markdown for a feature.
-- `refine-feature-tasks`: Update the list of tasks for a feature.
+- `set-tasks`: Update the list of tasks for a feature.
 - `promote-feature`: Move a feature through the workflow stages.
 - `update-feature`: Edit feature metadata or PRD/requirements (not for task status).
 - `get-task`, `update-task`, `set-tasks`, `create-task`, `delete-task`, `move-task`: Manage and update tasks, including marking them complete.